Tuesday, March 6, 2012

 To some extent it obviously depends on how questions are asked.

-And what's the point of banning bulbs that presumably won't be bought as much - but might still have a welcome use for the few who do?
+Indeed, if happily buying the "great new bulbs": what in that case is the point of banning bulbs that presumably in that case won't be bought as much, and so give (even) less energy savings - but might still have a welcome use for the few who do want to buy them?

 The "switch all your lights" campaigns do not recognise the valued different uses for different types of lighting.